tajnur007/js-benchmark-testing/README.md

 Welcome to the **JavaScript Benchmark Testing** repository!
 This collection of benchmarks aims to provide in-depth insights into the performance characteristics of various JavaScript operations.
 Whether you're optimizing code for speed or simply curious about the efficiency of different approaches, these benchmarks offer valuable information.

+> [!NOTE]
+> The testing results may vary based on your device.
+I conducted a series of tests on my own device, a Lenovo X1 Yoga with a Core i7 8th gen processor, 512 GB SSD, and 16 GB RAM, and have included the corresponding screenshots of the results for your reference.
+Keep in mind that different device configurations could yield different outcomes, so it's advisable to run the tests on your specific hardware for accurate comparisons.

 ## Running the Benchmarks

 To run the benchmarks locally, follow these steps: